kael0930/Kvms.rtti/README.md

 - Just personal hobbies .
-- Implementation from Qt source code, but do not rely on the new rtti as well as metadata and variant 。
+- Implementation from Qt source code, but do not rely on the new RTTI as well as metadata and variant 。

 Kvms is a product of VMS Tech (see http://www.chinavms.com).
 Kvms is released in two different editions: